AntonSol919/linkspace/homepage/eli5.md

 # What is the Linkspace Protocol?

-Now that we know about the index, hashes, and public keys, we can talk about the future of the internet.
+Now that we know about the index, hashes, and public keys, we can talk about what I think the internet ought to be.

 In linkspace all events: